PBGLMichaelHall/Py_QTL_Parser/docs/source/Rice_BSA.rst

 .. code:: r

-   I want to view the first line CHROM and relevant Format Fields because I know in order for this to work there must be a GQ (Genotype Quality) variable in the Format Field.
+   I want to view the header partially to see relevant Format Fields GQ (Genotype Quality) which is a necessary condition upon implementing algorithm.

 .. figure:: ../images/gt.png
    :alt: